vmware-archive/gemfire-dynamic-security/README.md

 below.

 # Security Model #

+The implementation has a built in user called "gfadmin" who will have all privileges.
+The "gfadmin" user cannot be delete and it's privileges can't be changed.
+The password cannot be changed except by setting the property and performing a restart.
+However, additional security administrators can be created.

+Similarly, the cluster members authenticate each other using a fixed user, "gfpeer" which has only the minimum permissions required to join the cluster.
+The "gfpeer" password is set with the "security-peer-password" setting and cannot be changed.

 The security model supports the following roles. _Each role has all the permissions of all of the earlier roles except for those of PEER_.